 Five Questions with Parks and Recreation Director Sheila Long

-Sheila Long completed both her bachelor’s and master’s degrees in parks, recreation and tourism management at the College of Natural Resources.
+Sheila Long earned a bachelor’s degree in parks, recreation and tourism management in 2009 and an online master’s degree in parks, recreation, tourism and sport management in 2017 from the College of Natural Resources.
 She is now the parks and recreation director for the Town of Zebulon.
-We reached out to Sheila to learn more about her role and journey in the field of parks and recreation.
+We recently reached out to Sheila to learn more about her role and journey in the field of parks and recreation.